 Cons: Subjective, not quantitative, inaccurate, rating bias and erros (contamination effects bias)

 Rubric: A scoring guide, can be useful in standardizing assessment.
 Rubrics provide precise and unbiased measures.

 Pros: Explicit expectations, convincing documentation, accurate, unbiased, consistent, emphasis on doing over understanding, does not allow for variability in scoring, make scoring easier, faster, more accurate, unbiased and consistent, reduce arguments with students

-Cons: Can lack credibility, does not provide qualitiative, thorough feedback, inconsistencies between evaluators, difficult to use with independent projects
+Cons: Can lack credibility, does not provide qualitative, thorough feedback, inconsistencies between evaluators, difficult to use with independent projects

 Capstone Courses: As the culminating activity of the academic program, capstone demonstrates a student's "comprehensive learning."
 In addition, capstone assessment is a useful illustration of program efficacy.

-Pros: Both qualitiative and quantitative, accurate, reliable, valid
+Pros: Both qualitative and quantitative, accurate, reliable, valid